swhitefi/Comparative_Genomics/day1_afternoon/README.md

 **Qualimap report of BAM coverage:**

-Qualimap outputs a very imformative reports about the alignments and coverage across the entire genome.
-Let create one for our sample.
+Qualimap outputs a very imformative report about the alignments and coverage across the entire genome.
+Lets create one for our sample.
 The below command calls bamqc utility of qualimap and generates a report in pdf format.

 ```
 qualimap bamqc -bam Rush_KPC_266__aln_sort.bam -outdir ./ -outfile Rush_KPC_266__report.pdf -outformat pdf